SpongeData-cz/libpst2/README.md

   - [x] Code cleanup.
 Get rid of Python support - the binding should be implemented in another repo.
   - [ ] Make API calls reentrant/thread safe.
   - [ ] Get rid of single purpose binaries (readpst, lspst, ...).
-  - [ ] Make programmable abstraction over original binaries' functionality.
+  - [ ] Make programmable abstraction over non-basic original binaries' functionality.
   - [ ] Make API integrable to other languages.
   - [ ] Redefine old single purpose binaries to support NDJSON format on input/output.
   - [ ] Allow streaming of records from pst and parallell export.